-However, the lien process can be quite “legal” and technical.
-Even minor lien mistakes can invalidate your payment claim.
+Even minor lien mistakes can invalidate your non-payment claim.
 The devil is in the details, and mechanics lien laws in the United States require an extraordinary amount of detail.
-Plus, the rules are different depending on where your project is located and what type of project it is.
+Plus, the rules are different depending on where the real estate is located and what type of project it is.

-Step 1: Do You Have the Right to File a Lien?
+Step 1: Ensure You Have the Right to File a Lien

 The first step to filing a mechanics lien is to determine whether you have the right to file the lien.
 Every state has construction laws that govern who has the right to use a mechanics lien if they are unpaid.
 And even though you may have lien rights at the start of a project, you can lose them if you don’t follow the state’s specific requirements.
 If you file a lien and didn’t have the right, this could be considered a “frivolous lien” and could create an expensive legal mess.
 However, since this issue is rarely black and white, there’s a lot of room for error.